cpmech/gosl/ode/README.md

 # Gosl. ode.
 Ordinary differential equations

+More information is available in [the documentation of this package](http://rawgit.com/cpmech/gosl/master/doc/xxode.html).

 Package `ode` implements solution techniques to ordinary differential equations.
 Initially, only algorithms based on the Runge-Kutta method are impelmented; i.e. the multisteps and others are not available.